Galeria Kaskada: History

-During the earthwork, the remains of the 18th century retaining wall of the city fortification, were found.
-Following the renovation, the best preserved fragments of the wall, were exposed in the shopping centre interion, in the underground section.
+The remains of the 18th-century wall of the city fortification, were found during the earthworks.
+Following the renovation, the best preserved fragments of the wall were left on the display inside the building, in its underground section.

 Description

 The building is designed in a modern architecture style.
 It consists of three rotundas, with dome roofs.
 Each rotunda has a different colour, each representing a different building that used to exist in the location of the shopping center.
 They are, blue, repressing jeans manufactured in the Odra Clothing Industry Factory, red, representing the curtain in the Pleciuga Puppet Theatre, and yellow, representing the champagne and parties in the Kaskada Restaurant Complex.
 The shape of the building is based on the Kaskada Restaurant Complex.

 The shopping center hosts 140 stores, a gym, a charging station, and a car wash.
 It has the area of 120000 m2, of which, 43000 m2 includes the shopping area.
 It has five above-ground levels, and one level underground.
 The building is 25 m tall.
 The building also has a multi-story car park, with 1,000 car spaces.